Mathías Pinto

-Mathías Daniel Pinto Mell (born July 13, 1998) is a Chilean footballer who currently plays as forward for Rangers de Talca.
+Mathías Daniel Pinto Mell (born July 13, 1998) is a Chilean footballer who currently plays as forward for Deportes Santa Cruz.

 Career

 After becoming top goalscorer at all youth categories of Universidad de Chile, he debuted at the age of 16 years scoring one goal in a match against Santiago Morning at the Copa Chile.
 Later, he was loaned to Primera B clubs San Marcos and Melipilla.

 On 2019 season, he became Top Goalscorer of the Primera B, scoring 14 goals.
 So, on 2020 he joined Primera División club Coquimbo Unido, playing also at the 2020 Copa Sudamericana.

 In the 2023 season, Pinto got promotion to the Chilean top division with Deportes Iquique.
 The next season, he joined Deportes Santa Cruz.
 In 2025, he moved to Rangers de Talca.

+Pinto returned to Deportes Santa Cruz for the 2026 season.

 International career

 Pinto represented Chile U15 at the 2013 South American Championship and Chile U17 at both the 2014 South American Games and the 2015 FIFA World Cup, playing one match against Nigeria.
 Also, he represented Chile U23 at the 2019 Maurice Revello Tournament, playing three matches and scoring one goal.